WellthCare

 • Any COBRA election timeline, if it’s on the table

-One important note: people often assume COBRA functions like active employer coverage for Medicare timing.
+People often assume COBRA functions like active employer coverage for Medicare timing.
 It can extend coverage, but it may not protect you from Medicare late-enrollment rules the way active coverage does.
 Before you rely on COBRA as a bridge, validate how it affects your Medicare enrollment timeline.

 The HSA trap payroll teams see all the time